 That’s where Texas Museums Together comes in.

-Our shared mission?
-To make clear that museums matter—to economic resilience, to creative and cultural expression, to learning and discovery, and to the future of our communities.
+Our mission is simple.
+To speak in one clear voice to say that museums matter—to economic resilience, to creative and cultural expression, to learning and discovery, and to the future of our communities.
+Together, we can build lasting relationships with our community leaders, civic organizations, and neighbors to create a stronger network of support.

 When you're speaking up for your museum: